SysKitTeam/docs-point/common-tasks/configure-ssl-certificate.md

 ## Export the SSL Certificate

 To import the certificate in SysKit Point Configuration wizard, you'll need to export it with its private key.
-From the MMC, right-click on the certificate you installed and choose **All Tasks &gt; Export.** Choose the **Yes, export the private key** option.
+From the MMC, right-click the certificate you installed and choose **All Tasks &gt; Export.** Choose the **Yes, export the private key** option.
 Click **Next** to proceed.

 ![MMC - Export the private key option](../.gitbook/assets/configure-ssl-certificate_export-private-key.png)